opencast/opencast/docs/guides/api/docs/index.md

 ## Architectural Overview

-The Application API has been implemented as an abstraction layer to multiple internal APIs that the underlying application (Opencast Matterhorn) offers for the manipulation of resources like series, events or users (see [Figure
+The Application API has been implemented as an abstraction layer to multiple internal APIs that the underlying application (Opencast) offers for the manipulation of resources like series, events or users (see [Figure
 1: Architectural overview](#figure_1)).

 ### Authentication and Authorization